-For participants, AMA Councils keep members and their organizations abreast of the latest innovations and challenges as seen by peers from other companies and industries.
+Since its inception, hundreds of executives have chosen to engage in Council activities to keep their peers and their organizations abreast of the latest innovations and challenges as seen by executives from other companies and industries.

-Every Council has a maximum of 40 members, each personally selected and invited by the President of AMA.
-The criteria for membership are varied, but all Council members are chosen because they are:
+The criteria for membership are varied, but all Council members are:

-- Active members of American Management Association with significant information about and experience in their knowledge areas
+- Active members of AMA with significant information about and experience in their knowledge areas

 - Highly recommended by their peers as substantial members of the management community